Global Market Comments

-When the winners emerge, they will have a big cross-leveraged effect on economy.
+When the winners emerge, they will have a big cross-leveraged effect on the economy.

-This is because the Golden State thumbed its nose at the federal government ten years ago when the stem cell research ban was implemented.
+This is because the Golden State thumbed its nose at the federal government 18 years ago when the stem cell research ban was implemented.

 I tell my kids they will never be afflicted by my maladies.
 When they get cancer in 20 years, they will just go down to Wal-Mart and buy a bottle of cancer pills for $5, and it will be gone by Friday.